dirtyvagabond/honey-ql/README.md

 HoneyQL supports a custom search() syntax for full text searches across whole rows.
 For example:

+    > select name from places search('cafe')

+You can use SEARCH along with a WHERE clause.
+For example:

-    > select name from places search("cafe")
+    > select name from places search('cafe') where category like 'Food%'

-You can also target your full text search to a specific column, using <tt>like</tt> without a wildcard.
-For example, the following performs a Full Text Search for place names matching "starbucks":
+If you want to do Full Text Search for only a specific column, you use <tt>like</tt> with no wildcards.
+For example:

     > select name from places where name like 'starbucks'